-In 2018, Gregg submitted a song called “Block The Sun” for the John Lennon Songwriting Contest, a track about self-identity.
+In 2018, SGAR submitted a song called “Block The Sun” for the John Lennon Songwriting Contest, a track about self-identity.
 “I remember I was snowboarding in either Utah or Colorado, and I got phone service halfway down the mountain,” he remembers, “so I checked my email and I won!”
-The mission was to keep going, and with gumption, talent and passion, Gregg Sgar is geared to level up.
-Combining elements of Rock, R&B, Hip-Hop and Lo-Fi, Gregg masterfully weaves together sounds, inspired by artists like Chris Cornell, Lady Gaga, Twenty One Pilots, The 1975 and David Bowie, with flecks of Prince and songwriter Max Martin.
+The mission was to keep going, and with gumption, talent and passion, SGAR is geared to level up.
+Combining elements of Rock, R&B, Hip-Hop and Lo-Fi, SGAR masterfully weaves together sounds, inspired by artists like Chris Cornell, Lady Gaga, Twenty One Pilots, The 1975 and David Bowie, with flecks of Prince and songwriter Max Martin.
 The combination has created a unique, explosive Pop sound unlike most artists out today.
 His newly inked deal with daMp iNteractive will help push his music forward.
 His first release, “Don’t Go Outside,” was a double-meaning track dropped in the midst of the pandemic.
-His second release, “Signs” is equally meaningful.
-“This was a really special song for me,” he explains, as he penned the song from the standpoint of someone who was suffering from depression.
-The powerful track will set the stage for what’s to come from Gregg Sgar’s incredibly bright career.
+Soon after, “Signs” & “Warming Up” were released and are equally meaningful.
+“This is a really special group of songs for me,” he explains, as he penned the song from the standpoint of someone who was suffering from depression.
+“Cease & Exist” will set the stage for what’s to come from SGAR’s incredibly bright career.
 “I just want my fans to feel something,” he humbly advises.
 “Happy, sad, pissed off, mad, as long as they’re feeling.
 And if they happen to connect with it, I hope the music stands the test of time with them instead of just being a phase.”